Students applying to attend the Irish Archaeology Field School (hereafter IAFS) field school agree to the following terms and conditions**:

 - plants – stinging nettles, thistles, thorn bushes

 - biting/stinging insects -midges, ticks, bees, wasps, mosquitoes

 - bacteria or viruses from soils, insect bites, poor hygiene – leptospirosis, Lyme disease, tetanus

 Students are advised to consult with their medical practitioner and (local government or university) foreign travel office with regard to any health or safety concerns.
 Minimum preventative measures should include awareness, wearing appropriate clothing for working in an outdoor environment, and may include vaccinations, bringing own first aid treatment for e.g. severe allergic sensitivity to insect bites etc.

 Physical requirements and working environment

 Students should be aware that:

-- Archaeological field work involves real, hard physical work; on your feet or your knees and with your trowel, and sometimes with heavier tools
+- Archaeological field work involves real, strenuous physical work; on your feet or on your knees and with your trowel, and sometimes with heavier tools

 - Conditions in the field will not be the typical university learning environment and are different than those you experience in your home, dorms or college town